engraimamughal/VaultIQ-AI/README.md

 ## 📌 Problem Statement

-People often lose paper receipts, forget warranty periods, and struggle to find purchase information when their products need maintenance or repairs.
+People often lose physical receipts, forget warranty periods, and struggle to find product purchase details when they need repairs, replacements, or maintenance.

-This problem is common for students, families, and anyone who owns electronics or valuable products.
+This problem affects students, families, and anyone who owns electronics or valuable products.

-VaultIQ AI solves this problem by allowing users to upload receipts, extract important product information using AI, and store everything in a personal digital product vault.
+VaultIQ AI solves this problem by creating a digital product vault where users can store their purchase records and use AI to extract important information from receipts.

 ---